vippsas/vipps-developers/README.md

 ## Android

-The Android test app will be available early December 2018.
-We are doing the final testing.
+The Android test app is available at: https://install.appcenter.ms/orgs/vipps/apps/vipps-android/distribution_groups/mt%20testers

+Please log in with your test user, that was sent in the welcome email to the email address used in the registration.
+You do *not* need an activation code.

 # Additional developer resources